Prepare yourself for the challenge of change

 mission trip, or sabbatical are all things that can provide some

-distance and perspective. - Go the distance: Countless business leaders have already
+2. Go the distance: Countless business leaders have already

 started marking the time till they sell or retire.
 Change requires